Chicago's Top Microcephaly Lawyers

 Medical Malpractice Claims for Microcephaly

 Although microcephaly is often a congenital birth defect, it can sometimes result from traumatic brain injury, infections, or oxygen deprivation (hypoxia, anoxia) after birth as well.
-Under any of the circumstances listed above, if a doctor’s negligence either promotes, fails to diagnose, or fails to properly treat the abnormality, a lawsuit for medical malpractice should be explored.
+Under any of the circumstances listed above, if a doctor's negligence either promotes, fails to diagnose, or fails to properly treat the abnormality, a lawsuit for medical malpractice should be explored.
 These injuries are serious, lifelong, and expensive to manage.
-A med mal lawsuit can help a family afford the proper treatment, care, and surgery necessary for the child to live the most normal life possible.
+A medical malpractice lawsuit can help a family afford the proper treatment, care, and surgery necessary for the child to live as normal a life as possible.

-The basis for a malpractice claim might be a failure to protect the mother and child from dangerous drugs, diseases, or to properly treat the mother’s medical condition during her pregnancy.
-It may be based upon a failure to properly diagnose the condition by ultrasound, or other testing during pregnancy.
+The basis for a malpractice claim might be a failure to protect the mother and child from dangerous drugs or diseases, or to properly treat the mother's medical condition during pregnancy.
+It may be based upon a failure to properly diagnose the condition by ultrasound or other testing during pregnancy.
 It may be based upon negligence during delivery or trauma to the child after birth.
 There are many possible circumstances in which doctor mistakes can lead to conditions like microcephaly.

 Contact a Dedicated Illinois Microcephaly Attorney

-There is no reason to try to find out your own if your doctor was at fault in any way.
-Chicago birth injury attorneys of Sexner Injury Lawyers LLC have been helping families affected by birth injuries since 1990.
+There is no reason to try to find out on your own whether your doctor was at fault in any way.
+The Chicago birth injury attorneys at Sexner Injury Lawyers LLC have been helping families affected by birth injuries since 1990.
 We can examine your medical records free of charge to help make that determination.
 We work alongside medical experts who have decades of experience in this area.
-Millions have been collected for our clients and there is never a fee unless we are successful on your family’s behalf.
+Millions have been recovered for our clients and there is never a fee unless we are successful on your family's behalf.
 Call anytime for free information at (312) 243-9922.